WebwareForPython/w4py3/docs/migrate.rst

 The other big change is that instead of using the custom "WebKit" application server, Webware for Python 3 utilizes the WSGI standard as the only way of serving applications.
 You will need to adapt your deployment accordingly.
 See the section on :ref:`deployment` for instructions on how to get your application into production using WSGI.

-Search your application for direct references to the ``AppServer`` instance which does not exist any more in Webware for Python 3.
+Search your application for direct references to the ``AppServer`` instance which does not exist anymore in Webware for Python 3.
 In most cases, you can replace these with references to the ``Application`` instance which also serves as the WSGI callable.

 Also, search for references to the former ``WebKit`` package.
-This package does not exist any more as separate plug-in in Webware for Python 3, its classes can now be found directly in the top level package of Webware for Python 3.
+This package does not exist anymore as separate plug-in in Webware for Python 3, its classes can now be found directly in the top level package of Webware for Python 3.
 So an import statement like ``from WebKit.Page import Page`` should be changed to a simple ``from Page import Page``.